Al-Qaeda in the Arabian Peninsula: Drone strikes

 The administration of Donald Trump further expanded the drone campaign upon his inauguration in 2017.
 Trump loosened the rules of engagement concerning American operations and labeled three governorates in Yemen as "areas of active hostilities".
 From 2–6 March 2017, the U.S. conducted 25-40 drone strikes across Yemen targeting AQAP.
-In 2019 Trump an executive order set by Obama requiring the publishing of civilian deaths in a drone strike.
+In 2019 Trump revoked an executive order set by Obama requiring the publishing of civilian deaths in a drone strike.
 According to UK-based watchdog group Airwars, 'From mid 2019 onwards, covert and clandestine actions in Yemen appear to have dominated US engagements.', though the official number of drone strikes in 2019 was considerably lower than that of previous years.
 The reduction in drone strikes continued into 2020 as the Trump administration seemed to shift away from counter-terrorism as a primary focus of U.S. foreign policy.
-Despite this, the drone campaign continued to significantly affect AQAP's operational capacity, such as with a drone strike on 31 January 2020 which killed AQAP leader Qasim al-Raymi.
+Despite this, the drone campaign continued to significantly affect AQAP's operational capacity, such as with a drone strike on 31 January 2020 which killed AQAP leader Qasim Al-Raymi.
 The Joe Biden administration further de-escalated the drone campaign, revoking Yemen's classification as a "theater of active armed conflict" in 2021.
 The most recent drone strike reportedly conducted by the U.S. was on 26 February 2023.
 According to New America, the drone campaign has killed over 1,000 people, and has 'weakened the organization's [AQAP's] ability to maintain its internal cohesion' according to ACLED.
 Critics of the drone campaign have argued that drone strikes have increased anti-Americanism and anti-government sentiment in the local populace of Yemen and has helped AQAP in gaining recruits.